 - Bricks – The Great Wall has approximately 3,873,000,000 bricks.
-There is no exact numbers but this is just the estimate of how many bricks were used for the Great Wall.
-If all these bricks were placed end to end then all the bricks would loop about 36 times around the equator.
+There are no exact numbers, but this is just an estimate of how many bricks were used for the Great Wall.
+If all these bricks were placed end to end, then all the bricks would loop about 36 times around the equator.

 - Brick sizes – Most of the bricks measure 0.37 meters (1.2 feet) long by 0.15 meters (0.5 feet) wide and 0.09 Meters (0.3 feet) thick.

 - Cubic Feet and Weight Calculations – We will then calculate the approximate cubic feet per each brick and figure out the weight of the wall as follows:

 - 1.2 feet x 0.5 feet x 0.3 feet = 0.18 cubic feet.

 - One cubic foot of bricks weighs about 119 pounds or 54 kilos.